Worst Assassins Ever (The Non-Blogathon!) #1: The French Connection

 In fact, while William Friedkin’s film is fantastic entertainment that’s yes, based on true events, it’s also cursed with a few scenes that don’t stand up to close scrutiny.
 How did the cops reassemble that car they rather thoroughly deconstructed back into a working vehicle in a few hours? is still the big question from the film that gets me cracking up.
 But second on the list is how the hell dead-shot killer Pierre Nicoli (Marcel Bozzuffi) sent to do in Gene Hackman’s Popeye Doyle character ends up not only a terrible shot, but possessed of some truly lousy judgment.
 Oh, the third bit that gets me is how the holy heck that other Frenchman in charge of the drug ring escaped from a place he’d never been that was surrounded by well-armed police.
 But without that luck, the film would be a bit lesser (and we’d not get the quirkier and wholly made up French Connection II)

 At the beginning of the movie, though… he’s a perfect killer.
 In the opening moments Nicoli tracks down and kills an undercover detective who was trailing his employer, Alain Charnier (Fernando Rey) with a gruesome shot to the face.
 Adding insult to fatal injury, he also swipes a chunk of bread the now dead man had bought at a local patisserie.
 Hey, I’ve been to France twice.
-A good baguette in the morning with fresh unsalted butter, a good cup of coffee, that morning’s Le Monde laid out on the table, maybe a few Gauloises if you’re a smoker… ce qui une magnifique façon de passer une matinée, je suis de droite ?
+A good baguette in the morning with fresh unsalted butter, a good cup of coffee, that morning’s Le Monde laid out on the table, maybe a few Gauloises if you’re a smoker… ce qui une magnifique façon de passer une matinée, je suis de droite ? (pardon my French!)
 Yeah, well.
 Later on in the film, Nicoli tries to kill Doyle with a sniper rifle, fails miserably (He’s the Jean Valjean of snipers) and yep, there’s that iconic car chase that ends with this scene:

 (Thanks, Movieclips!)

 Now, if you’re seeing this film for the first time, it’s easy (very!) to get caught up in the sheer dynamism on display.
 Friedkin’s direction, Gerald Greenberg’s tight editing, the assorted actors doing their thing, all that stuff works FINE.
 However, the assassination attempt scene is so implausibly dumb that it almost derails the film entirely.
 Instead of hanging out in the hallway waiting for his target as he strolls up to his front door, blasting him in the face and breaking off a piece of cold New York City pizza (Hey, I live in New York City…), Nicoli waits on the roof of Doyle’s apartment building with a sniper rifle, shoots and kills an innocent bystander near the detective, misses his target again but manages to escape using the dumbest possible means of escaping an attempted killing of a police detective.
-Okay, not knowing of this city’s notorious train delays is kind of acceptable… but still, it’s a bad getaway plan in general.
+Okay, not knowing of this city’s notorious train delays is kind of acceptable… but still, it’s a very bad getaway plan in general.

 Worse, Doyle take the stairs up to the roof AND back down (he’s shown running up to the roof, so we’ll assume he ran back down), yet has time to spot and chase Nicoli into that nearby train station.
 Somehow, he still ends up the wrong platform (with NO ONE ON IT!) as his would-be killer catches the next train out, which leads our hero to commandeer some poor guy’s car and proceed to wreck it during that thrilling chase.
-I actually noticed this the first time I saw the film and it never bugged me for years until a friend I’d recommended the film to rung me up during the car chase with many questions.
+I actually noticed this the first time I saw the film and it never bugged me for years until a friend I’d recommended the film to rung me up during the car chase with SO many questions.
 You could hear his raised eyebrow coming at me with the “Okaaaay… this movie makes no sense!” stuff.
 I pleaded my Hollywood ignorance, of course.

 Speaking of Hollywood ignorance, the chase in this film IS phenomenal, but if you want to really see some vehicular mayhem that surpasses it, a little Remy Julienne goes a longer way.
 Vive la France!
 Uh, where was I?
 Oh, right.
-The funniest thing about Nicoli’s abrupt transformation from trained hit man to trained dead man is he’s erased from the film and forgotten despite leaving an innocent victim bleeding out on the pavement and a few more on that runaway train (that particular plot point being another implausibility).
+The funniest thing about Nicoli’s abrupt transformation from trained hit man to untrained dead man is he’s erased from the film and forgotten despite leaving an innocent victim bleeding out on the pavement and a few more on that runaway train (that particular plot point being another implausibility).
 But Pierre!
 You started so strong, no?
-It’s as if the cross-continental flight sapped his skills… or was it just some really bad jet lag?
+It’s as if the cross-continental flight sapped his skills… or was it just some really bad jet lag.

-Eh, I’ll leave that for you guys and gals to figure out.
-Hopefully I didn’t spoil the movie for those who haven’t seen it yet.
-If you’re mad enough to send an assassin, though… beware.
-Failure rate runs higher than usual if you go by Hollywood standards.
+In any event, Hopefully I didn’t spoil the movie for those who haven’t seen it yet.
+If you’re mad enough to send an assassin, though… beware.The failure rate runs higher than usual if you go by Hollywood standards.

 -GW